Strong families: what they are and why they’re important

 Being connected to friends, family and community is also important for parents.
-A support network of trusted adults can be a big practical help – for example, when you need someone to pick up your children from school.
-Your network can give you emotional support too – for example, when you’re feeling overwhelmed or want advice.
+A support network of trusted adults can be a big practical help – for example, when you need someone to pick up your child from school.
+Your network can give you emotional support too – for example, when you’re feeling overwhelmed or you want advice.

 Looking after yourself